NTHU-2017-ML/DeViSE_Extension/README.md

     pip install gensim
     ```

-2. Data Set: [Word2Vec pretrained vector]
+2. Dataset: [Word2Vec pretrained vector]
-    - github: [fastText Pre-trained]
+    - Github: [fastText Pre-trained]

     We use the model pretrained by Facebook Research which is called **fastText**.
     It embeds words to vectors with dimension of 300.